What Is The Construction Industry Scheme (CIS)?

 You must verify whether a subcontractor is registered by using the HMRC Online service or commercial software.
 The subcontractors tax reference and National Insurance number will be needed and if you make any deductions this will need to be confirmed to the subcontractor in writing.
 These deductions need to be paid to HMRC either monthly or quarterly as well as completing the Construction Industry Scheme returns.

-The Construction Industry Scheme (CIS) For Subcontractors
+The Construction Industry Scheme (CIS) for Subcontractors and Self-Employed

 Subcontractors must register with HMRC by calling the CIS helpline before starting work.